 No Food Policy: There is a “no food” policy on the beach at Farm Pond.
 Be sure swimmers are well-nourished before attending practices and meets.
 Bottled water is allowed on the beach, but all trash must be removed and taken with you.
 This is how we keep Farm Pond looking as beautiful as it does.

 Team Suits/ Snappers Gear: Team suits are mandatory for all swimmers.
-They can be purchased at the Annual Swim Suit Sale or on-line through the Varsity Swim Shop (www.varsityswim.com).
+They can be purchased at the Annual Swim Suit Sale or on-line through the Swim Shop.
 Please visit our Team Gear Page.
-Typically suit styles change every two years; we ARE NOT switching to a new suit for 2020.
-We will be wearing Speedo Modern Matrix (green) again this year.
+Typically suit styles change every two years; we ARE NOT switching to a new suit for 2023.

 *It is recommended that all swimmers wear goggles.
 For girls, swim caps are strongly suggested for practices and are required for all swim meets.
 It really does make it much easier to swim for those with long hair.

-Snappers team gear is available for sale at the beginning of the season through the Varsity Swim Shop website; merchandise is available at the annual Swim Suit Sale held the first week of the season. or through the team coordinators.
-Team coordinators will have caps for sale all summer!
+Snappers team gear is available for sale at the beginning of the season through the Swim Shop website; merchandise is available at the annual Swim Suit Sale held the first week of the season or through the gear coordinator.
+The Gear coordinator will have caps for sale all summer!

 Lost & Found: Swimmers are responsible for their own belongings.
 The team assumes no responsibility for lost articles.